Mellywins/EzyFS/docs/add-microservice.md

 After declaring the config schema, you can now register the config in the Consul server by running the script `scripts/service-register.sh`

+Now you can inject the Consul Module in your module factory and fetch your microservice config from the server.
+You can find examples in the api-gateway or registration-authority services.

 The next time, you can start up the development containers using `scripts/start-dev.sh`.
 It'll run the containers, register the services is consul and attach the compose logs to the current terminal.